pomerium/pomerium/docs/guides/gitlab.md

 - This guide assumes a running instance of Pomerium, already configured with an identity Provider (**IdP**) and running as a docker container on the same host/swarm.

     ::: warning
-    While Pomerium can be configured to use [GitLab as an IdP], we do not reccommend doing so while also running it behind Pomerium.
+    While Pomerium can be configured to use [GitLab as an IdP], we do not recommend doing so while also running it behind Pomerium.
 In addition to the potential to lock out access to the IdP (breaking access to all routes), we consider it best practice to keep a separation of services between your identity provider protected services, especially those housing sensitive data like source code.
     :::

 - This configuration includes secure communication between Pomerium and GitLab as an upstream service.
 GitLab's Omnibus configuration uses Nginx to serve the Ruby-based application, which is configured to serve it at the domain name users will access it from.
 This guide uses [mkcert] to generate a certificate for the upstream service, but this can be adjusted for your in-house certificate solution.